Setting Spray Before or After Powder? The Complete Answer.

 If you've ever wondered whether you should use setting spray before or after powder, you're not alone.
 Beginners ask this all the time, and the real answer is that the best makeup looks use setting spray at multiple stages — not just the final step.
 Knowing the correct setting spray order helps your makeup last longer (see our full usage guide), look smoother, and avoid that dreaded cakey finish.
 If your makeup still looks cakey even with perfect technique, the issue may be your formula — especially if your spray contains alcohol.
 Learn why an alcohol-free setting spray makes the biggest difference.

-So, Should You Use Setting Spray Before or After Powder?
+Setting Spray Before or After Powder?
+The Correct Order

 The complete answer: both.
 Using setting spray at more than one stage helps your makeup melt together, stay hydrated, and last longer — especially if you wear powders, full-coverage products, or want a flawless skin-like finish.